Academics

 - Required

-Introduction to Zoology is an alternate day course designed to introduce students to a variety of basic concepts.
+Introduction to Zoology is an elective course designed to introduce students to a variety of basic concepts.
 This course will focus on topics such as animal behavior, animal classification, comparative anatomy, basic dissection, and the zoological world in general.
-This course is designed so that students explore new topics, develop an understanding of the concepts presented in class, and then apply their knowledge in labs and projects.
-Basic biological principles will be used to help understand the concepts.

 - Elective